JarrodCameron/pwn-docker/README.md

 - [x] Re-generate sigb/pwn every 24 hours
 - [x] Install proxychains and pahole
 - [x] Install the Azure Cli
+- [x] Use ssh `-o` option so that the reverse ssh-shell doesn't need prompt
 - [ ] Add more info to README
 - [ ] Uploading a file can be done by specifying the name
 - [ ] GET request to upload enpoint should return web page